 On March 25, 2022, the Foundation signed an agreement with Employment and Social Development Canada ("ESDC") to administer the Social Innovation and Social Finance Strategy: Investment Readiness Program.
-The total funding received from ESDC was \$657,500.
 The purpose of the program was to support social purpose organizations to improve their capacity and ability to participate in the social finance market, access new investment opportunities, and move along the investment readiness continuum.
+The program ended March 31, 2024.